kubernetes/cloud-provider-openstack/docs/expose-applications-using-loadbalancer-type-service.md

 - `loadbalancer.openstack.org/floating-subnet`

   A public network can have several subnets.
-This annotation is one of subnets' name.
+This annotation is the name of subnet belonging to the floating network.
+This annotation is optional.

 - `loadbalancer.openstack.org/floating-subnet-id`

-  This annotation is one of subnets' id in a public network.
+  This annotation is the ID of a subnet belonging to the floating network.
+This annotation is optional.

 - `loadbalancer.openstack.org/class`